jsteenb2/notes/10__forms_on_rails.md

-###  Review of HTML Forms
+##  Review of HTML Forms

 ##### What do the method and action attributes of an HTML form mean for your Router?
-Action defines the path where the form is submitted too (matches a controlller).
+Action defines the path where the form is submitted too (matches a controller).

 Method is the use of GET or POST.